vucongtuanduong/cpp-codeptit/README.md

 ## Getting started

-This repository contains almost everything I practice and take exam in my c++ course at PTIT.\
+This repository contains almost everything I practice and take exam in my c++ course at PTIT

-Sorry because I can't post the problems here because I want only PTIT students can take advantages of my accepted code and I also don't want to violate code of conduct(obviously).\
+Sorry because I can't post the problems here because I want only PTIT students can take advantages of my accepted code and I also don't want to violate code of conduct(obviously)

 But if you are not PTIT students, this repository may helpful to you though.
-You can predict and guess the problems by comprehend my code! \
+You can predict and guess the problems by comprehend my code!

 Hope all of you can be helped by this repository!